Performance Racing Technology

 Connect pressure filling tool to quick disconnect fitting.
 Increase pressure until water pushes through PRV (Approximately 35psi).
 Push water out until level on sight glass is at half way point.
 That point is the operating level.

-NOTE: During this step of setting the water/air spring level in the sight glass you can see if there is any air trapped in the cooling system.
+NOTE: During setting the water/air spring level in the sight glass, you can see if any air is trapped in the cooling system.

 If the level in the sight glass is at halfway and when adding pressure the water level drops substantially or even disappears, there is an air pocket somewhere in the cooling system.
-Air will compress causing the water level in the sight glass to drop.
-When you take the pressure off, the water level will come back into the glass.
+Air will compress, causing the water level in the sight glass to drop.
+The water level will return to the glass tube when you remove the pressure.

 Circulate the water by running the engine or use the water circulator (Appliedspeed.com part number 60-00002 ) to bleed out the air.
 When the system is properly bled, the level in the sight glass should only drop ½-inch or less upon applying pressure.

-“Air will compress, water will not”.
+"Air will compress, water will not.”
 This is an ideal way to test for trapped air.
-After setting level in sight glass at halfway, bleed pressure down to 15psi.
+After setting the level in the sight glass halfway, bleed pressure down to 15psi.
 15 psi is the starting pressure with a 180-degree engine temperature.

 Qualifying

-- Fill cooling system with water.
-Plug in water circulator and circulate to remove air.
-Depress poppet on quick disconnect to bleed air from air spring cavity and fill to top of sight Fill accumulator to the top and replace –12 port plug.
+Fill the cooling system with water.
+Plug in the water circulator and circulate to remove air.
+Depress the poppet on quick disconnect to bleed air from air spring cavity and fill to top of sight Fill accumulator to the top and replace –12 port plug.

-- After setting level in sight glass, bleed to 5-8psi.
+After setting the level in the sight glass, bleed to 5-8psi.
 This will be a starting point for qualifying with a cold engine and cooling system.
 This number is based on starting with a “cooled off” temperature of 50°F.

 ADVAMACS.com publishes this handy "Boiling Point Calculator": http://www.trimen.pl/witek/calculators/wrzenie.html